We Are Still Here (2015 film): Plot

 In 1979, following the death of their son Bobby in a car crash, Anne and Paul Sacchetti have decided to move to a new home in rural New England.
 Paul hopes that it will be therapeutic for Anne, as the death has caused her to spiral into a deep depression.
 However, Anne starts claiming that Bobby is present in the house, and neighbor Cat McCabe warns them to leave.
-The house was built in the 1800s by the Dagmar family as a funeral home.
-The Dagmars were reportedly run out of the village after townspeople discovered that they were swindling their customers by selling the corpses and burying empty caskets.
+Cat’s husband Dave explains the house was built in the 19th century by the Dagmar family as a funeral home, and the Dagmars were reportedly run out of the village after townspeople discovered that they were swindling their customers by selling the corpses and burying empty caskets.

 Undeterred, Anne invites her friends May and Jacob Lewis as they are both spiritualists and could help to contact Bobby.
 The couples go out to eat, during which time the Lewises’ son Harry arrives with his girlfriend Daniella.
 Harry is killed by an apparition in the basement and Daniella flees in horror, only to be killed too.
-The Lewises and the Sacchettis head home, after which Cat's husband Dave arrives at the restaurant, murders a waitress, and angrily discusses the Dagmar house with the bartender, revealing that the house needs to feed every 30 years or the evil beneath it will search out fresh souls, destroying the town.
+The Lewises and the Sacchettis head home, after which Dave arrives at the restaurant, murdering a waitress who answers the door, and angrily discusses the Dagmar house with the bartender, revealing that the house needs to feed every 30 years or the evil beneath it will search out fresh souls, destroying the town.

 Jacob manages to convince a reluctant Paul to hold a séance with him while their wives are out.
-This ends with Jacob becoming possessed by the spirit of Lassander Dagmar, who reveals that they were never run out of town; rather the villagers used his family as a sacrifice to the evil under their home.
+This ends with Jacob becoming possessed by the spirit of Lassander Dagmar, who reveals that they were never run out of town; rather the villagers burned his family alive as a sacrifice to the evil under their home.
 Lassander, overcome with rage, causes Jacob to kill himself.
 His wife May tries to flee, only to be killed by Dave, who has come to the house with the other townspeople, determined to give the home what it wants.
 The Sacchettis hear the voice of Bobby urging them to leave, and flee upstairs as the townspeople break into the house.

 The spirits of the Dagmar family proceed to violently murder most of the townspeople until only Dave, Paul, and Anne remain.
 Dave tries to kill Anne and Paul, but is killed by Lassander's spirit.
 As Paul and Anne stare at the carnage around them, the spirits of the family depart from the house, finally satisfied.
 Anne walks into the house's cellar after Bobby calls her, followed by Paul.
 As he peers down the stairs, Paul smiles and says "Hey Bobby."